KNowledgeOnWebScale/see-lingua/lingua/README.md

 The `var:` prefix is `<http://www.w3.org/2000/10/swap/var#>` and is used for variables that are interpreted as universally quantified variables except for forward rule conclusion-only variables which are interpreted existentially.

+Lingua also supports blogic https://www.slideshare.net/PatHayes/blogic-iswc-2009-invited-talk

+The top level surface is an implicit positive surface with implicit graffiti.

+`lingua:onPositiveSurface` is a positive surface.

+`lingua:onNegativeSurface` is a negative surface used to express NAND based logic:
+- nand (not and) is a `lingua:onNegativeSurface`
+- negation is a `lingua:onNegativeSurface`
+- disjunction is a `lingua:onNegativeSurface` containing only `lingua:onNegativeSurface`'s
+- => is a `lingua:onNegativeSurface` containing a `lingua:onNegativeSurface`
+- <= is a `lingua:onNegativeSurface` containing a `lingua:negativeTriple`

+`lingua:onQuestionSurface` is a question surface containing an optional `lingua:onAnswerSurface`.

+`lingua:onNeutralSurface` is a neutral surface.